 Due to all of the regulation and legislation, more and more printers are switching to new technology that offers cost reduction, a greener platform, and less regulatory and insurance costs.

 Gelflex-EB ink, for example, produces very little volatile organic compounds, is FDA compliant, and is safe for operators to handle.
-Gelflex-EB also has the lowest odor, taint, and extractable levels.
+Gelflex Electron Beam inks also has the lowest odor, taint, and extractable levels.

 Get Gelflex-EB ink so you don't have to worry about your production being impacted by more stringent regulation in the future.